BetterStackHQ/terraform-provider-better-uptime/docs/data-sources/betteruptime_monitor.md

 - **check_frequency** (Number) How often should we check your website?
 In seconds.
 - **confirmation_period** (Number) How long should we wait after observing a failure before we start a new incident?
 - **email** (Boolean) Should we send an email to the on-call person?
+- **expected_status_codes** (List of Number) Required if monitor_type is set to keyword  or udp.
+We will create a new incident if this keyword is missing on your page.
 - **http_method** (String) HTTP Method used to make a request.
 Valid options: GET, HEAD, POST, PUT, PATCH
 - **id** (String) The ID of this Monitor.
 - **maintenance_from** (String) Start of the maintenance window each day.
 We won't check your website during this window.
 In UTC timezone.
 Example: "01:00:00"